fniessink/next-action/README.md

 (A) Call mom @phone
 ```

 The configuration file format is [YAML](http://yaml.org).
 The options currently supported are which todo.txt files must be read and how many next actions should be shown.

+#### Configuring a default todo.txt

 A default todo.txt file to use can be specified like this:

 ```yaml
 file: ~/Dropbox/todo.txt